Love the look of country kitchens? Then you'll love our country kitchen ideas.

 This small country kitchen has cleverly used an old butcher’s block as its centrepiece and kitchen island, which also serves to divide the cooking and dining areas of the room.

 The decorative scheme is a pretty combination of neutrals and ditsy floral patterns.

 - Use our guide to how to design a small kitchen for more ideas to make your small country kitchen feel larger.

 4. Ensure original features are in the best condition possible

 One of the main draws of a country kitchen are the gorgeous original features that often accompany this style of property.

 In terms of creating an authentic look throughout the rest of your scheme, you might consider painting the kitchen cabinets.

-4. Make use of long kitchens with fitted cabinets
+6. Make use of long kitchens with fitted cabinets

 The country kitchen in this restored cob longhouse makes the best use of a long, thin space with limited natural light (as is characteristic to many country kitchens).